 Positioning is the most crucial part of both writing and marketing your book.
-If you are writing a book, you cannot breeze over this or take it lightly.
 If you put in the work to properly position your book now, you will reap the benefits for years.

 What is book positioning?

 Simply stated, book positioning is the place your book occupies in the mind of your reader, and how that reader perceives your book as fulfilling their needs.

 It’s important to understand that you can’t write or market yourself out of a positioning problem.
-If you get it right, positioning acts as the business and marketing plan for your book.
-It makes both the writing and marketing of the book easy, and ensures you get what you want from your book.
+If you get it right, positioning makes both the writing and marketing of the book easy, and ensures you get what you want from your book.

 A (Very) Brief History of Book Positioning

-For a hundred years in the old media traditional publishing model, every agent had to have the positioning discussion with an editor before they would offer advance.
+For a hundred years in the old traditional publishing model, every agent had to have the positioning discussion with an editor before they would buy a book.

 Strictly speaking, in traditional publishing circles the positioning discussion only revolved around how the book fit into traditional sales categories.
 That’s where the term comes from.
 It’s literally a discussion of what position on the bookstore shelves the book is supposed to go, because in the twentieth century, the market for books was essentially synonymous with the needs of bookstores.

 This is obviously no longer the case.
 Most books are now sold digitally, categories don’t matter as much, and the majority of physical books are not sold in bookstores, but rather in non-book retail stores like Costco and Walmart that don’t even have categorized shelves.